 in 2006, and an MSc in Econometrics from Erasmus University.
 He has

 visiting scholar at Columbia University since 2008.

 Prof. De Jong's research interests include empirical quantitative marketing, with specific interests in cross-cultural research, stated preference methodology, sensitive consumer behavior, online privacy, social networks & user-generated content, and customer empowerment.
-He teaches Global Marketing and Marketing Research and is also academic director of the master program in marketing.
+He teaches Global Marketing and Marketing Research and was also academic director of the master program in marketing.

 De Jong's work has been published in the most prestigious marketing journals, such as Journal of Marketing Research, Marketing Science, Journal of Consumer Research, Journal of Marketing, Quantitative Marketing & Economics.
 His work has also appeared in top psychometric and psychological journals like Psychometrika and Journal of Personality and Social Psychology.
 He serves on the editorial boards of the Journal of Marketing Research, Marketing Science, the Journal of Consumer Research, and the International Journal of Research in Marketing.
 Prof. De Jong was named an MSI Young Scholar in 2009, and he was also recipient of the American Marketing Association's 2015 Paul E. Green Award for Best paper in the Journal of Marketing Research.
 He was also recipient of other awards such as Tilburg University's 2007 dissertation award, the 2009 J.C.
 Ruigrok award, the 2010 Christiaan Huygens award, the 2010 Erasmus Research award, and he received several research grants such as NWO Veni (250,000 euro) and Vidi (800,000 euro) grants.

 Prof. De Jong has acted as a consultant for various companies in the market research, luxury, and "vice products" industries, for universities, and he has also served as a legal expert witness.